ivasilyev/Misc/README.md

 ## table2psqldb
 Given a PostgreSQL table address and text table, uploads the text table as SQL table.
 Also provides recognition of some data types.

+## cyr2lat
+Mutate a text by replacing of some cyrillic characters by similar latin.